 What We Believe

 We are personally convicted regarding erecting any symbols as a form of religious service or respect, to include crosses and stars of David.
-Therefore, we do not allow the public display of them anywhere on our land.
+Therefore, we do not allow the public display of religious symbols on our land.

 What We’re About

 Our desire is to love our Maker with our whole heart, soul, mind and body and to love our neighbor as ourselves.
-We are interested in like-minded fellowshipseeking Biblical truthbeing held accountable, and encouraging one another on the road to life.
+We are interested in like-minded fellowship, seeking truth (what is real), being held accountable, and encouraging one another on the road to life.

-We recognize not everyone is on the same path as we are, but we believe that if we all fear the same Creator and strive to walk according to His ways to the best of our understanding and ability, then we can benefit from assembling with one another.
+We recognize not everyone is on the same path as us, but we believe that if we all fear the same Creator and strive to walk according to His ways to the best of our understanding and ability, then we can benefit from assembling with one another.

-Given that, we like to periodically assemble with others of like mind on our country homestead.
+Given that, we like to periodically assemble with others on our countryside homestead.

-Keep in mind, we hold to several unpopular notions, with the most controversial being:
+Keep in mind, we hold several unpopular notions, with the most controversial being:

-We do not expect others to have to hold these similar views to be in fellowship with us, but we do expect others to accept who we are, and allow us to hold our positions without disdain, and we’ll do the same for others.
+We do not expect others to have to hold these similar views to associate with us, but we do expect others to accept who we are, and allow us to hold our positions without disdain, and we’ll do likewise, respectively.

 Our homestead is on 15+ acres in rural Virginia, southeast of Charlottesville.